 We maintain cash balances at financial institutions located in various states.
-Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
+Some of our accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 We customarily maintain cash balances in excess of these insurance limits.
+Some of our cash is in bank accounts which are insured by the Federal Deposit Insurance Corporation with no limit.

 Other financial instruments that could potentially subject us to concentrations of credit risk are trade accounts receivable; however, such risks are limited due to the large number of customers comprising our customer base and their dispersion across geographic regions.
-We usually have 2 to 3 customers with accounts receivable balances of between \$1,500,000 to \$6,000,000.
+We usually have approximately 10 customers with accounts receivable balances of between \$1 million to \$7 million.

 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 42%, 42% and 45% of our sales during fiscal years 2008, 2007 and 2006, respectively, with our largest customer accounting for 9% of our sales in 2008 and 8% in 2007 and 2006.
+Our top ten customers accounted for 43%, 42% and 42% of our sales during fiscal years 2009, 2008 and 2007, respectively, with our largest customer accounting for 9% of our sales in 2009, 9% in 2008 and 8% in 2007.
 Three of the ten customers are food distributors who sell our product to many end users.